Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Application to hydrokinetic power

 The array is composed of axial-flow turbines of diameter $D$ in a dense $m \times n$ rectangular grid, where $m=H/D$ and $n=L/(6D)$, installed throughout the water column of depth $H$ and forming an array of length $L$.
 (The factor of 6 in the expression for $n$ is explained later.)
 Without turbulence and flow deflection, the analysis by \cite{Newman1986} predicts that at most fraction $8n(n+1)/(3(2n+1)^2)$ of the incident kinetic energy $\rho U^3 m\pi D^2/8$ could be extracted.
 As discussed earlier, installing more rows of turbines only provides marginal returns according to \cite{Newman1986}, and increasing the vertical spacing reduces $m$ and consequently the array power.
 However, turbulent processes replenish the wake of upstream turbines and increase the incident power on the turbines.
 While a complete treatment of the influence of turbulence is outside the scope of this article, the condition we derive uses an estimate of this turbulent kinetic energy flux and compares it with the deflected kinetic energy flux.

 We estimate this role of turbulence mixing in a manner presented by \cite{Mackay2008} as follows.
 We assume that axial-flow turbines are spaced six diameters apart.
 (This explains the factor of $6$ in the expression for $n$.)
 Experiments by \cite{Jeffcoate2016} report an experimental investigation of two in-line axial-flow hydrokinetic turbines separated by six diameters.
 The downstream turbine generated at most 40\% of the maximum power generated by the upstream turbine, implying that the wake deficit had not recovered.
 However, we assume that the turbine wakes recover completely before impinging on downstream turbines.
-Doing so allows us to derive an empirical but conservative over-estimate of the influence of turbulence.
+We assume implicitly that turbines spaced closer than this will have a lower power density, and doing so allows us to derive an empirical but conservative over-estimate of the influence of turbulence.
 Therefore, for the case shown in Figure~\ref{fig:RiverineSchematic}~(b), the array power is bounded by

 where $\eta_\text{BJ}=16/27$ is the Betz-Joukowsky efficiency.
 Note that this expression is independent of the turbine diameters because the number of turbines in the array is inversely proportional to their individual frontal area.